dispel/jak/README.md

 # Authors

-jak is stewarded and sponsored by [Dispel](https://dispel.io) but all of the contributors are the authors.
+jak is stewarded by [Dispel](https://dispel.io) but all of the [contributors](https://github.com/dispel/jak/graphs/contributors) are the authors.

 # License (Apache-2.0)